-Here are our best fuel-saving tips.
+Here are our best fuel‑saving tips to help you go further for less.

 1. Plan your route and leave plenty of time

-The route and time of day you travel will have the biggest impact on your car’s performance.
+The route you take and time of day you travel will have the biggest impact on your car’s performance.
 Sitting in traffic isn’t just a waste of your time, but a waste of fuel and energy, too.

 If you’re not rushing about, you won't use as much fuel, so give yourself plenty of time.